NAWCAD-CREATIVE-Lab/Unity-Sandbox-Assets/README.md

 To edit or add to this package:
 1. Clone into the Packages folder of a Unity project
-2. Rename the folder created by git to gov.nawcad-creative-lab.materials-and-animations
+2. Rename the folder created by git to gov.nawcad-creative-lab.sandbox-assets
 3. Remove the ~ from the Samples folder name (do not commit or push this change)